m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-04-09-spamfilterbypass.md

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_23.png)

 When you receive an email from a domain that has an SPF record the next time, you can see the SPF check results in the raw email header.
-It would be as follows:

-`Received-SPF: Pass (sender SPF authorized).`
+It would be as follows: `Received-SPF: Pass (sender SPF authorized).`

-### Setting up DKIM:
+### Setting up DKIM

-Install OpenDKIM which is an open-source implementation of the DKIM sender authentication system using:

-`sudo apt install opendkim opendkim-tools`
+Install OpenDKIM which is an open-source implementation of the DKIM sender authentication system using: `sudo apt install opendkim opendkim-tools`

-Next add postfix user to the opendkim group:

-`sudo gpasswd -a postfix opendkim`
+Next add postfix user to the opendkim group: `sudo gpasswd -a postfix opendkim`

-Edit the OpenDKIM main configuration file as follows:

-`sudo vi /etc/opendkim.conf`
+Edit the OpenDKIM main configuration file as follows: `sudo vi /etc/opendkim.conf`

-> Uncomment the following lines and replace simple with relaxed/simple:
+Uncomment the following lines and replace simple with `relaxed/simple`:

 ```bash
 Canonicalization   simple
 Mode               sv
 SubDomains         no
 ```

-> Next, add the following lines below #ADSPAction continue line.
-If your file doesn’t have #ADSPAction continue line, then just add them below "SubDomains  no".
+Next, add the following lines below `#ADSPAction` continue line.
+If your file doesn’t have `#ADSPAction` continue line, then just add them below `SubDomains  no`.

 ```bash
 AutoRestart         yes